Courses Search Results

 SPIRAL - Hosting conferences and events show

 This in-person session will give an overview of the venues and services available at the University for hosting conferences and events.
-A light lunch will be provided
+Refreshments will be provided.

 Target Audience: For those wishing to attract and host conferences and events at the University